KathrynShea/movie_saga/INSTRUCTIONS.md

-# React-Redux with Sagas
+# React-Redux with Sagas and SQL Practice

+This week you have two separate parts to work on:

+1. Adding features to an existing Movie App with React-Redux and Sagas
+2. Practicing SQL

+Be sure to do both parts!

+---

+## Part 1: Add Features to our Movie App

 For this weekend challenge you'll be expanding on a movie management application!
 We're already able to see movies that exist in our DB.
 We'll need to be able to see detailed view for each individual movie, including genres associated with that movie.
 We also need to able to add a new movie's information.

 ## Database Setup

 1. Create a database named `saga_movies_weekend`
-2. Run the queries from `database.sql` on the `saga_movies_weekend` database
+2. Run the queries from `/database/database.sql` on the `saga_movies_weekend` database

 ## Install Dependencies